veit/python-basics-tutorial/docs/packs/apps.rst

 .. _uv_lock:

 :file:`uv.lock` file
-    With ``uv add --dev .`` the :file:`uv.lock` file was also created alongside the :file:`pyproject.toml` file. :file:`uv.lock` is a cross-platform lock file that records the packages that are to be installed across all possible Python features such as operating system, architecture and Python version.
+    With ``uv add .`` the :file:`uv.lock` file was also created alongside the :file:`pyproject.toml` file. :file:`uv.lock` is a cross-platform lock file that records the packages that are to be installed across all possible Python features such as operating system, architecture and Python version.

     Unlike :file:`pyproject.toml`, which specifies the general requirements of